-Centennial Trail to close during creek repairs - NewsBreak
+Centennial Trail to Close During Creek Repairs - NewsBreak

-– The City of Paso Robles, in collaboration with Caltrans and the Upper Salinas-Las Tablas Resource Conservation District (US-LT RCD), will be breaking ground on the Centennial Creek Rehabilitation Project on Aug.
-15, 2022, beginning the rehabilitation of the Centennial Creek corridor.
+PASO ROBLES — The City of Paso Robles, in collaboration with Caltrans and the Upper Salinas-Las Tablas Resource Conservation District (USLT RCD), will be breaking ground on the Centennial Creek Rehabilitation Project on Aug.
+15, beginning the rehabilitation of the Centennial Creek corridor.

+The trail closures for this project have been changed to better accommodate student access to campuses.
+The trail closures will now take place as follows:

 - Grading specific areas of the creek, which will widen the channel to allow water to pool and reduce scouring velocity,